This page may contain affiliate links. Learn More.

 I signed up for notices on every website that would send me one if the product came in stock.
 I have contacted all of my state and federal congressmen and DHS and Cherokee Nation.
 Everyone knows what I need and no one has it.

 I have a few weeks before I’m in dire circumstances, but I need a plan.
 Earlier when I couldn’t get any toilet paper for the kids to use, I reached out to the community on Facebook.
 People were so kind and responded and my porch got several drops of paper.
 I was so grateful.
 It’s a great way to let people know you need something for your kids.
+Many people are willing to provide help for home daycare provider.

 I have reached out with the three kinds of disinfectants I can use and I have at least 100 people looking every time they go to the store and scouring the internet.
 I know it’s going to work.
 I just want to encourage you that people care that you are trying to do the best for your kids and if you let them know what you’re lacking, they will help.
 So, try it and you’ll be blessed.
 That was March 20th when I put my TP plea online and people are still contacting me offering me their paper.
 What a blessing.